0no-co/tiny-css-prefixer/README.md

 - `0b100` stands for `-webkit`

-These are combined using a binary OR, so an example usage of the `pefixProperty` helper may look like the following:
+These are combined using a binary OR, so an example usage of the `prefixProperty` helper may look like the following:

 ```js
 const prefix = (prop, value) => {